dark0dave/BaeBG2/README.md

-# Baeloth in BG2
+# Baeloth's Deal

-NPC mod for BG2EE and EET
+This mod provides continuation for our lovable Baeloth in x`BG2EE and EET.

 ![All right... but NOT because you TOLD me to.](baebg2/misc/BAELOTHL.BMP)